Clan Amir 01-04

 Ten Swords of 3rd Platoon take the challenge.
 They form a group on the mat to surround and face Jessica.
 RSM Jelling calls, “Start.”
 Twenty seconds later he and Jessica are helping them to stand up while he says, “That’s what it’s like in real life.”
 The company splits into groups for instruction by the qualified NCOs and officers.

 At 15:15 hours the platoon is showered, changed, and on the range.
 Jessica moves along the line instructing the troops in how to fire with more accuracy.
-Her placing ten rounds in the same hole guarantees they listen.
+Her starting the session by placing ten rounds in the same oversized bullet hole in the target guarantees they listen.
 By 16:30 hours they’ve cleaned their weapons and are back on the parade ground for marching drill with weapons.
 At 17:30 hours she dismisses them to get ready for dinner at 18:00 hours.

 With a serious expression he says, “Sergeant, I know I was a more senior corporal than you, and it rankled me you got the Sergeant’s spot.
 But seeing you in action today I realise you’re much more suited to the spot than I am.
 I thought I should let you know the reason behind my surliness this morning, it won’t happen again, sorry.”